claudioametrano/metab_metag_db/README.md

 ```

 #### **TASK 1**
-> - Check the fastq file without decompressing them (It would be not convenient, as the software we use can deal with compressed archives)
+> - Check on of the fastq file without decompressing them (It would be not convenient, as the software we use can deal with compressed archives)
 > - Count the number of sequences per fastq file
-> - Which kind of reads are these? (single/paired, reads length)
+> - Which kind of reads are these? (type, instrument, reads length)
->(hint: use zgrep with one of the method you may know to count reads in a fastq file)
+>(hint: use zgrep)
 >

 #### **TASK2**
 > Does your sequence contains residual Illumina adapters and marker's primers?
 > How important is this to know?
-How would this impact subsequent analyses?
 > How would you quickly screen for this?

 Primer for 16S rRNA (V3-V4 region)